Brauer groups of certain affine cubic surfaces: Abstract

 \section{Abstract}

 We study the Brauer groups of affine surfaces that are complements of singular hyperplane sections of smooth cubic surfaces over a field $k$ of characteristic $0$.
 We determine the Brauer group over the algebraic closure as a Galois module for all the possible singular hyperplane sections.
-For the case when the hyperplane section is geometrically the union of three lines and $k=\q$, we give examples where the Galois invariant part descends to $\q$.
+For the case when the hyperplane section is geometrically the union of three lines, we give explicit examples where transcendental elements of order $2$ and $3$ exist over $\q$.
+We end with an application on the integral Brauer-Manin obstruction to the integral Hasse principle.